afif1230/IEEE_smartgrid/README.md

 ## Citation

-If you use this code or data, please cite the paper (see `CITATION.cff`; DOI to be added upon publication).
+If you use this code or data, please cite the paper (DOI to be added upon publication).

 ## License